 The GT (Guaranteed Transfer) Pathways program was created by the Colorado Commission on Higher Education (CCHE), in consultation with governing board representatives, to meet the requirement that a guaranteed transfer program be created to assure students' ability to transfer among institutions in the state and not lose general education credits (C.R.S.
 23-1-125).
 To implement the program in 2002, a statewide panel of faculty for each content area met to develop the content and competency criteria, with the expectation that general education courses approved as part of GT Pathways meet the specified criteria.
 Once CCHE adopted the criteria, each institution submitted courses from its general education curriculum.
-CCHE has approved more than 80 Colorado Mesa general education courses for state guaranteed transfer.
+CCHE has approved more than 90 Colorado Mesa general education courses for state guaranteed transfer.

-With the implementation of performance contracts between CCHE and individual institutions in Spring 2005, discussions focused on how Colorado public higher education would align their general education core requirements with those of the statewide core.
-The CCHE specifies a general education core of 31 semester credit hours for Colorado public institutions operating under a performance contract, to which institutions could add institution-specific requirements.
+The CCHE specifies a general education core of 31 semester credit hours for Colorado public institutions, to which institutions could add institution-specific requirements.